swade1987/sample-dockerised-java-app/docs/4-uploading-docker-image-to-registry.md

 - Logs the docker daemon into quay.io to allow for uploading
 - Uploads the image we built to quay.io repository specificed in the Makefile.
 - Logs the docker daemon out of accessing quay.io

+## Deploying the application to Kubernetes

+To deploy the application to Kubernetes click [here](5-deploying-the-application-to-kubernetes.md)